Antarctic Kayaking in the Southern Ocean

 Distance: 4.56 miles

 We paddle past the gray stone coast of Argentina’s research base, Almirante Brown.
 The shore is full of Gentoo penguins, Antarctic shags, and Antarctic fur seals.
-Before Skontorp Cove, a glacier has deposited a moraine with sediment jutting into the water.
+Near Skontorp Cove, a glacier has deposited a moraine with sediments flowing into the water.
 We turn directly toward the rocky beach and land our kayak.
-And then, drum roll please, we set foot on the mainland of Antarctica!
-We take scores of photos brandishing our paddles and jumping on the rocks.
+And then, like kids rushing to unwrap gifts, we step on the mainland of Antarctica!
+We wildly wave our paddles and leap above the rocks.

 Petermann Island: Monumental Brutal Ice